Restoring a Gun Stock in a Dishwasher

 |"I would add a warning about putting handguards in the dishwasher.
 If you want to put the front guard in, keep the spacer [the "front handguard liner" as written in The Book of Poyer] installed.
 It will keep the guard from 'curling' up and cracking straight down the middle.
 Ask me how I know...."|

-Standard dishwasher detergent, standard cycle, with the final drying set for air dry rather than heated.
+I used standard dishwasher detergent.
+I set the dishwasher for a standard cycle with the final drying set for air dry rather than heated.

 Here are two areas that had a different appearance before starting the wash cycle.
 A region on each side of the butt was noticeably lighter, while the grip area was slightly darker.